-- Through their faculty advisors - Through course and instructor evaluations - Through online dialog with each other and with faculty - Through representation on the Student Senate - At the Town Hall Meeting held during residential seminars - In person at seminars and through seminar evaluations
+- Through their faculty advisors - Through course and instructor evaluations - Through online dialog with each other and withfaculty - Through representation on the Student Senate - At the Town Hall Meeting held during residential seminars - In person at seminars and through seminar evaluations

-Campus Master's Programs: In the campus master's programs, academic advising is offered by the Program Chair and faculty, assisted by the Dean of Student Services and Director of Education - Costa Mesa.
+Campus Master's Programs: In the campus master's programs, academic advising is offered by the Program Chair and faculty and assisted by the Dean of Student Services.
 In addition, each student has an advisor who is a member of the Core Faculty.
 The Program Chair is the key person for advising students on making appropriate choices to further their degree program and career plan.